heispv/projects/README.md

 # Projects
 Listed below are a number of projects that I have completed as part of my studies in machine learning.
-These projects showcase my skills and knowledge in this field.
+These projects showcase my skills and knowledge in this field. :smirk:

 ## AI for Medicine